 Eligibility:

-CREation will only fund grassroots Indigenous youth groups consisting of a minimum of 2 youths.
+Funding in this stream will only be open to grassroots Indigenous youth groups consisting of a minimum of 2 youth.
 Please note: for the purpose of this program, CRE defines Indigenous as status and non-status First Nations, Inuit, and Métis peoples in Canada, living both on and off-reserve.

 Eligible groups and projects include: